 This Disclosure applies to all crypto-asset transfers, regardless of:

-The Disclosure is effective from the date of its approval by the Board of Directors and remains in force until formally amended or replaced.
 All Employees and relevant third parties are required to be familiar with the Disclosure and to act in accordance with its provisions.
 Failure to comply may result in disciplinary action or termination of contractual relationships, where applicable.

 Customers engaging CoinJar Europe to transfer crypto assets on their behalf are entitled to: